interloper-mym/RUINS/README.md

 # RUINS
 !ITS JUST 1 FILE!
-A singlefile html proxy !ITS JUST 1 FILE!
+A REAL WORKING singlefile proxy :D i bult this off of pulse hub and made it my own.